ChampiB/Homing-Pigeon/BUILD.md

 - `rm libtorch-shared-with-deps-latest.zip`
 - `cd ..`

-Then, cmake can be use to build the project as follows:
+Then, use cmake to build the project as follows:
 - `mkdir build`
 - `cd build`
 - `cmake ..`